kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 20. debug
 21. json
 22. jsonParse
+23. jsonStringify
-23. markdown
+24. markdown
-24. btoa
+25. btoa
-25. base64encode
+26. base64encode
-26. pairwise
+27. pairwise
-27. numDiff
+28. numDiff
-28. percentChange
+29. percentChange
-29. groupByKeys
+20. groupByKeys
-30. all
+31. all
-31. parseDate
+32. parseDate
-32. parseDuration
+33. parseDuration
-33. parseUnixTimestamp
+34. parseUnixTimestamp

 Each of these extensions is detailed below with example usages.